 The breakfast hoppers are awesome.
 The food is fresh and flavorsome.
 Tried the turmeric chai latte and was pleasantly surprised.
 The quinoa fritters special are highly recommended.

-Great brekkie with Queen Foodie <br/>The Bircher muesli bowl looks great and tastes even better<br/>Get down here - bottom end of Smith Street terrific little cafe
+Get down here - bottom end of Smith Street terrific little cafe

 We recently travelled to Sri Lanka and after eating some of the most amazing curries, rotti and other traditional dishes, we thought we'd never be able to find anything close.
 But then, today we visited Pavlov's duck and we're proven otherwise.
 Authentic and delicious Sri Lankan food, Pavlov's duck serves both traditional and delicious dishes (kottu rotti- stirfried with rotti and curried chicken) as well as some dishes with a modern twist (such as the vegemite, avocado and goats cheese hopper).
 All dishes were tasty beyond words and really impressive.
 The dessert panacotta is an absolute must.
 They serve amazing coffee (including a great cold brew) and service is friendly and helpful.
 The overall ambience of the place is relaxed but fun.
 We can't wait to go back and try their dinner menu too!